 Simplifying and balancing our diet is the key here.
 A healthy body is far less susceptible to lifestyle-related diseases and thus does not need medications and aggressive intervention.

 Including good fats in the form of nuts, oils, and fruits are wonderful to keep the system oleated.
 This means skin that is supple and less likely to age prematurely.
-A tablespoon of organic, cold pressed flax seed oil is an awesome supplement to your body's good-fat requirements.
+A tablespoon of organic, cold-pressed flaxseed oil is an awesome supplement to your body's good-fat requirements.
 Eliminating foods high in salt and chemical additives is great.
 Too much salt increases water retention, which can mean puffy skin (babies don’t have that!).
 Chemical additives increase toxicity and that takes an overall toll on the body and can be indicated by uneven and patchy skin.
-Read this popular article for a list of top best foods for healthy skin.
+Read this popular article for a list of the 5 top best foods for healthy skin.

 What Can I Do?